salcedoe/MtMdocs/docs/volumeProcessing/volshow.md

 ```

 ![volshow ctacardio](images/volshow-ctacardio-crop.png){ width="450"}
+>Volume render of the CTACardio CT volume

->medicalVolumes displayed with volshow are transformed into Anatomical Space (LPS).
-Notice that by default, **`volshow`** creates a 3D viewer with a blue background and a black gradient.
+By default, **`volshow`** creates a 3D viewer with a blue background and a black gradient.
+Also notice that medicalVolumes are transformed into Anatomical Space (LPS).

 You can right-click on the `volshow` window to bring up a contextual menu with additional options, such as displaying a scale bar or voxel info.

 ![volshow contextual menu](images/volshow-contextual-menu.png){ width="250"}
 >If you uncheck "Always embed Viewer in Live Editor", volshow will display the volume in a separate figure.

-## Manually adjusting the figure background and render style
+## Adjusting display

-If you want to modify the background, you first need to create an empty scene using **`viewer3D`**.
+If you want to modify the background of the figure, you first need to create an empty scene using **`viewer3D`**.
 Here we create a viewer with a white background and no gradient.

 ```matlab linenums="1" title="White Background"
 hvr = viewer3d(parent=uifigure,BackgroundColor="white",BackgroundGradient="off",CameraZoom=1); % set background color to white and turn off gradient